hashicorp/terraform-provider-google/website/docs/r/firestore_index.html.markdown

 # google_firestore_index

 Cloud Firestore indexes enable simple and complex queries against documents in a database.
+ Both Firestore Native and Datastore Mode indexes are supported.
  This resource manages composite indexes and not single field indexes.
- Both Firestore Native and Datastore Mode indexes are supported.
+ To manage single field indexes, use the `google_firestore_field` resource instead.

 To get more information about Index, see: